hpc/mpifileutils/doc/rst/drm.1.rst

 Parallel MPI application to recursively delete a directory and its contents.

-drm is a tool for removing files recursively in parallel.
-Be careful: drm behaves like `rm -rf`, but it is much faster.
+drm is a tool for removing files recursively in parallel. drm behaves like `rm -rf`, but it is faster.

 OPTIONS
 -------